⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Great free option with social features

-Hevy represents the modern generation of workout trackers - sleek design, generous free tier, social features, and active development.
+Hevy represents the modern generation of workout trackers - sleek design, affordable Pro tier, social features, algorithmic AI programming, and active development.
 It's gained massive popularity since its launch, particularly among younger lifters who want more than just a digital logbook.

 After logging over 75 workouts in Hevy and testing both free and Pro versions, here's our complete breakdown of what makes Hevy stand out, where it falls short, and who should use it.